smichard/hugo_website/content/posts/tasks.md

 Tests:

-If we consider 'collapsiblility' and 'line number' as two features of code blocks, we have the fowwloing test cases:
+If we consider 'collapsiblility' and 'line number' as two features of code blocks, we have the following test cases:

 1. Collapsed code block with line numbers
 2. Collapsed code block without line numbers